Elderly people can learn to do “real” pushups instead of limiting themselves to wall presses. But–you should start out with wall presses.

 Pushups Are Not a Natural Motion

-“Pushups are difficult to perform correctly and could be hazardous if they are not executed using proper form,” says Monica Charlton, certified personal trainer and Silver Sneakers certified trainer at All Inclusive Health, a personal training studio in New Orleans.
+“Pushups are difficult to perform correctly and could be hazardous if they are not executed using proper form,” says Monica Charlton, certified personal trainer and Silver Sneakers certified trainer out of New Orleans.

 Even a young novice strength trainer cannot do a full, correct pushup.